 When mechanical strain is lower, MRTFA binds to actin monomers and is retained in the cytoplasm .
 However, when mechanical stress increases, the tension of cytoskeleton increases and this activates the Rho-actin signaling pathway, which reduces the amount of monomeric actin in the cytoplasm, causing MRTFA to translocate to the nucleus .
 Here, MRTFA forms a complex with Smad3, which binds to the promoter region of the SNAI2 gene, activating its transcription and subsequently dissolving cell-cell contacts .
 MRTFA is a co-activator of serum response factor (SRF) which upregulates actin cytoskeletal proteins leading to cytoskeleton remodelling .
 This dual pathway is activated following the nuclear localization of MRTFA, and promotes epithelial cells to undergo EMT.

 The direct application of biomechanical force has also been found to be sufficient to induce EMT.
 Zhou et al. stretched human keratinocytes by applying a 10% elongation to these cells, and observed that the applied force can directly activate NF-κB, which in turn promotes EMT .
+Similarly, the application of compressive force to HEK-293 cells was shown to induce the expression of EMT regulators SNAI2 and ZEB1, along with the messenchymal marker VIM, via the RhoA/ROCK pathway .
 Taken together, these experimental results highlight that underlying EMT is a complex network of signalling that involves not only biochemical signals, but also a variety of mechanical cues.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.